vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 |**Possible values**|disabled (default) <p> enabled|*n/a*|
 |**Comments**|Available in Defender for Endpoint version `101.23062.0010` or later.|

-#### Enable Quarantining of files within a namespace
+#### Enable Quarantining of files within a namespace [preview]

-Determines whether malicious files detected within a namespace are quarantined or not. // no sense config pr for this so far
+Determines whether malicious files detected within a namespace are quarantined or not.

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|